WildfireSVI/WildfireSVI.github.io/README.md

 <h2>How can we Incorporate Social Factors into Wildfire Risk?</h2>

-<p>Research conducted by Davies et al. proposes that a measure of a population's adaptive capacity be combined with traditional wildfire risk indicators to assess overall vulnerability.</p>
+<p><a href="https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0205825">Research by Davies et al.</a> proposes a new measure of wildfire vulnerability that combines biophysical indicators with social factors.</p>

 <h3>Social Factors Relating to Adaptive Capacity</h3>